The quantization of the standard triadic Cantor distribution: Introduction

 \begin{defi} For $n\in \D N$ with $n\geq 3$ let $\ell(n)$ be the unique natural number with $3^{\ell(n)} \leq n< 3^{\ell(n)+1}$.
 Write $\ga_2:=\set{a(1, 21), a(22, 23, 3)}$ and $\ga_3:=\set{a(1), a(2), a(3)}$.
 For $n\geq 3$, define $\ga_n:=\ga_n(I)$ as follows: where $I \sci \set{1, 2, 3}^{\ell(n)}$ with $\te{card}(I)=n-3^{\ell(n)}$ if $3^{\ell(n)}\leq n\leq 2\cdot3^{\ell(n)}$; and $\te{card}(I)=n-2\cdot 3^{\ell(n)}$ if $2\cdot 3^{\ell(n)}< n< 3^{\ell(n)+1}$. \end{defi}

 In this paper, in Section~\ref{sec2} we show that for all $n\geq 2$, the sets $\ga_n$ given by Definition~\ref{defi0} form the optimal sets of $n$-means for the standard triadic Cantor distribution $P$.
 In Section~\ref{sec3}, we show that the quantization coefficient does not exist though the quantization dimension $D(P)$ exists.
 Notice that the probability measure $P$ is symmetric about the point $\frac 12$, i.e., if two intervals of equal lengths are equidistant from the point $\frac 12$, then they have the same probability.
-Thus, it seems that if the closed interval $[0, 1]$ is partitioned in the middle, then the conditional expectations of the left half $[0, \frac 12]$, and the right half $[\frac 12, 1]$ will form the optimal set of two-means.
-In Proposition~\ref{prop0001}, we show that it is not true.
+Thus, it seems, which is true in the case of dyadic Cantor distribution (see \cite{GL2}), that if the closed interval $[0, 1]$ is partitioned in the middle, then the conditional expectations of the left half $[0, \frac 12]$, and the right half $[\frac 12, 1]$ will form the optimal set of two-means.
+In Proposition~\ref{prop0001}, we show that it is not true in the case of triadic Cantor distribution.
 The result in this paper extends the well-known result for the dyadic Cantor distribution given by Graf-Luschgy, and we are grateful to say that the work in this paper was motivated by their work (see \cite{GL2}).